nicolechung01/project3/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

-Names: John Adtinkson, Nicole Chung, Jenna Odom
+Names: John Atkinson, Nicole Chung, Jenna Odom

 ## Compile and Run Code